Where To Eat & Watch Football If You're Not A Falcons FanFor Atlanta transplants in search of an NFL home, away from home.

 For Philadelphia Eagles Fans

-Varner’s Restaurant & Tavern is in Smyrna, lovingly referred to as Smyrnadelphia by the Eagles fans who flock to the tavern (Fly, Eagles, Fly).
+Varner’s Restaurant & Tavern in Smyrna is lovingly referred to as Smyrnadelphia by the Eagles fans who flock to the tavern (Fly, Eagles, Fly).
 Come here on game day, where you can sing the Eagles fight song on every touchdown, led by a hype man on a microphone who is only slightly off-key.
 Wings are your best bet here with fun flavors like lemonyaki and staples like lemon pepper.
 They do have some odd options for a sports bar, like their jalapeño wontons with a surprisingly fancy blueberry sauce and a very interesting fried banana pepper appetizer—a rarity for fried food offerings (it kinda works, but we wouldn’t order it again).
-Plenty of TVs line the walls in the 21-and-up bar area and in the family-friendly dining room, so you won’t miss a second of the Eagles stellar season (so far).
+Plenty of TVs line the walls in the 21-and-up bar area and in the family-friendly dining room, so you won’t miss a second of the Eagles' season.

 For Miami Dolphins Fans